janscience/FishFinder/docs/electrodes.md

 Different types of fishfinder electrodes are used.
 Some with two electrodes and some with three electrodes.
-They differ in their spatial characteristics strength of the signal during saerching and recording and in their ability to suppress common noise.
+They differ in their spatial characteristics, strength of the signal during saerching and recording and in their ability to suppress common noise.

 We must consider two situations: